Thousands flocking to virus vaccination sites across Alabama

-While COVID-19 causes only mild or moderate symptoms for most people, it can be deadly for people who have other serious health problems.
+The virus causes only mild or moderate symptoms in most people, but it is particularly dangerous for the elderly and people with other, serious health problems.